wuwei77lx/compare_model/README.md

 We present a novel model, SCEG-HiC, which predicts links between genes and enhancers by integrating multi-omics sequencing data (paired scATAC-seq/RNA-seq or scATAC-seq alone) with three-dimensional chromatin conformation data (bulk average Hi-C).
 Our approach employs the weighted graphical lasso (wglasso) model to incorporate average bulk Hi-C data, effectively regularizing the correlation matrix with the prior Hi-C contact matrix as a penalty term.

 To validate the accuracy of peak-gene links predicted by SCEG-HiC, we benchmarked its predictions against other tools that infer peak-gene links using single-cell omics data.
-For paired scATAC-seq/RNA-seq data, we compared SCEG-HiC with Pearson, Spearman, CellOracle, DIRECT-NET, SCENIC+, FigR, and Signac.
-For scATAC-seq data alone, we compared it with Cicero, DIRECT-NET, chi-squared test with FDR correction (Chi2+FDR), scEChIA, and Pearson.
+For paired scATAC-seq/RNA-seq data, we compared SCEG-HiC with Pearson, Spearman, CellOracle, DIRECT-NET, SCENIC+, FigR, Signac, SCARlink, Enhlink, and scMultiMap.
+For scATAC-seq data alone, we compared it with Cicero, DIRECT-NET, chi-squared test with FDR correction (Chi2+FDR), scEChIA, Pearson and Enhlink.
 Since SCEG-HiC employs a strategy similar to the activity-by-contact (ABC) model by using bulk average Hi-C data instead of cell type-specific Hi-C, we also included ABC in the comparison.
 The accuracy of predicted peak-gene links was evaluated using both cell type-specific Hi-C and eQTL data.

 ## Download data